Uniontown Ninja: April 2011 burglaries

 During the Easter weekend of 2011 (April 23 and 24), a series of car break-ins, up to a dozen, were reported in South Union Township, Pennsylvania.
 The suspect was described as a male wearing a ninja outfit and carrying a sword.
 The man was captured on a neighbor's surveillance camera, with the sword clearly visible.
-In one incident, neighbor Santino Guzzo spotted the ninja laying flat on the ground and confronted him.
-According to Guzzo, the ninja jumped up and announced that he had a sword and Guzzo replied "I have a gun."
-The ninja attacked Guzzo in his car by sticking the sword through a window, and Guzzo grabbed it, cutting himself in process.
+In one incident, neighbor Santino Guzzo spotted the ninja lying flat on the ground and confronted him.
+According to Guzzo, the ninja jumped up and announced that he had a sword and Guzzo replied: "I have a gun."
+The ninja attacked Guzzo in his car by sticking the sword through a window, and Guzzo grabbed it, cutting himself in the process.
 In another encounter with a neighbor, a woman followed the ninja in her car after seeing him breaking into cars, startling him and causing him to drop a bottle of liquor.

 The ninja himself cut his hand on glass during a break-in on a vehicle, leaving a trail of blood.